bschurko/Schurko.Foundation.NET4/README.md

 A dapper helper class for executing stored procedures and raw SQL code.
 Plenty of extensions that wrap the core dapper library into one easy service.

+## Database Logger
+A simple logger class that is wired to a database that uses a stored procedure to insert logs into a database table.

 ## Hash Util
 Utility class for hashing data.

 ## Settings and Configuration
 Simplifies interaction with AppSetting.config.

+## Database Logger
+A simple logger class that is wired to a database that uses a stored procedure to insert logs into a database table.

 ## File IO Utility Classes
 Utility classes that extend the current .NET file/IO classes for both directories and files.